joelparkerhenderson/system-quality-attributes/doc/isolateability/index.md

 </span>

+**Define isolatable:** <span data-chatgpt-prompt="define isolatable (computers and software)">Isolatable refers to the ability to separate or isolate a particular component, system, or application from the rest of the computer or software environment in a way that it can be tested, modified, or debugged independently.
+This separation allows developers to identify and fix issues without affecting other parts of the system, making it easier to maintain and update the software.
+Isolatable components are often designed to function seamlessly with other parts of the system, but can also be effectively isolated when necessary.</span>

 ## See Also

 * [Wikipedia: Isolation_(database_systems](https://wikipedia.org/wiki/Isolation_(database_systems)): the degree to which items are kept separate, such as for ACID transactions, testing.

 * [Dictionary: isolate](https://www.dictionary.com/browse/isolate): (verb) to set or place apart; detach or separate so as to be alone.

-* [OpenAI: isolatable](https:://openai.com): <span data-chatgpt-prompt="define isolatable (computers and software)">Isolatable refers to the ability to separate or isolate a particular component, system, or application from the rest of the computer or software environment in a way that it can be tested, modified, or debugged independently.
-This separation allows developers to identify and fix issues without affecting other parts of the system, making it easier to maintain and update the software.
-Isolatable components are often designed to function seamlessly with other parts of the system, but can also be effectively isolated when necessary.</span>